Society of Saint Pius X: Splits from the SSPX

-Lifestyle and clothing amongst adherents
+Lifestyle and dress code

 In the Society of Saint Pius X, a complementarian position for gender roles is upheld; "In St. Mary's, few married women work, especially once they have children."

-Richard Williamson, a now dead former bishop of the SSPX who later went on to align with the SSPX Resistance, wrote a pastoral letter, in which he stated that "women's trousers, as worn today, short or long, modest or immodest, tight or loose, open or disguised (like the 'culottes'), are an assault upon woman's womanhood and so they represent a deep-lying revolt against the order willed by God."
-The Atlantic, in covering SSPX, described their female adherents as being "Women in long, modest skirts [who were loading] vans that had enough seats to accommodate eight or nine kids."
+Richard Williamson, a now deceased former bishop of the SSPX who later went on to align with the SSPX Resistance, wrote a pastoral letter, in which he stated that "women's trousers, as worn today, short or long, modest or immodest, tight or loose, open or disguised (like the 'culottes'), are an assault upon woman's womanhood and so they represent a deep-lying revolt against the order willed by God."
+The Atlantic, in covering SSPX, described their female adherents as "women in long, modest skirts loading vans that had enough seats to accommodate eight or nine kids."

-During Catholic Mass, though there is no strict dress code, the SSPX advises “Sunday best" attire.
+During Catholic Mass, though there is no strict dress code, the SSPX advises "Sunday best" attire.
 Women are recommended to wear skirts that fall at least below the knee, and no tight-fitting clothing.
 It is customary for women to wear a veil during prayer and worship.
 Men are encouraged to wear suits and ties.

 Publications

-According to Mgr.
+According to the will of Mgr.
 Lefebvre, since its foundation in 1978, the publishing house Angelus Press is the "official publisher and editor of books, brochures and all other official publications of the Society originating from the Society's international headquarters in Switzerland".

 Edizioni Piane is the FSSPX's official publishing house in its Italian district.

 Each district has its own official magazine: The Angelus (US district), Tradizione cattolica (Italian district), and Courrier de Rome (French district).